April: St Oswald’s Way from numerous Retreats

 Craster to Alnmouth

 Notable sites on this section of St Oswald’s Way are Northumberland’s earliest Stone Age settlement at Howick – Howick is also home to Earl Grey’s Howick Hall and Gardens if you fancied a stop off – and Alnmouth beach and its two golf courses, one of which is the oldest in England.
 The route then passes around the Aln Estuary with fabulous views of Amble and Coquet Island before heading into the village of Warkworth.
-Any of our Craster Retreats are near to this part of the walk, along with The Alnmouth Boathouse at the other end of the route.
+Any of our Craster Retreats are near to this part of the walk.